 Head over to Advanced Ads > Groups.

 Search for your ad group and click on the name to edit it.
 Now change it to the ordered type like in the image below.

 The next step is to set up the weight of the ads within the group.
 Our passback should have the lowest weight here.

 The ordered ad group checks every ad in the order that is defined by the ad weight.
-If the ad can’t be displayed – e.g. based on the display and visitor conditions – the next ad is checked.
-The passback will be checked last and therefore only displayed if the others are not a match.
+If the ad can’t be displayed – e.g., because of limiting display and visitor conditions – the next ad is checked.
+Advanced Ads will check the fallback ad last and, therefore, only display it if the others are not a match.

-In my example above I have a premium campaign that is going to expire at the end of August 2015.
-If this campaign is not delivered (anymore) I have a high performing ad only for new visitors.
-If the visitor is not new, this ad won’t show up (because the visitor condition fails) and my AdSense passback is delivered.
+In my example above, I have a premium campaign going to expire at the end of August 2015.
+If this campaign is not delivered (anymore), I have a high performing ad only for new visitors.
+If the visitor is not new, this ad won’t show up (because the visitor condition fails), and my AdSense passback is delivered.

 A note about using the Refresh option

-Using the Refresh option in the group settings would show all ads in the given order and not stop with the first one that can be displayed according to its conditions.
+Using the Refresh option in the group settings would show all ads in the given order and not stop with the first one displayed according to its conditions.
 So this option does not work with the fallback scenario described above.